adzarei/easy-jenkins-docker/README.md

 `docker-compose up --build`

-You can set the number of Jenkins agents with docker-compose' flag scale:
+You can set the number of Jenkins agents with docker-compose's flag scale:

 `docker-compose up --build --scale jenkins-agent=2`